Contact Us

 Why CBSE in Oman?

-Oman's 507,000 Indians — ~9.6% of the total population — are served by 16 CBSE schools, all operated as non-profit community trusts.
+Oman's ~685,000 Indians, ~13% of the total population, are served by 22 Indian/CBSE-affiliated schools, all operated as non-profit community trusts under the Board of Directors Indian Schools Oman.
 With education explicitly exempt from 15% corporate tax, VAT-exempt status, government-subsidized land at 300 Baisa/sqm/year, and Sultan Haitham City's masterplan allocating 39 school plots (zero CBSE), Oman offers a unique long-term opportunity for patient capital.

 Indian Population